 We are in constant dialog with the employee representatives.
 Issues are discussed at the Works Council and other meetings.
-We communicate operational changes via the employee information portal on the intranet, circular e-mails, and notices posted by the Works Council or management.
-The employee magazine, info screens and company meetings are also used to provide information.
+We communicate operational changes via the employee information portal on the intranet, our employee app "mySAH", circular e-mails, and notices posted by the Works Council or management.
+The info screens and company meetings are also used to provide information.